Usman75/Mega.nz-IDM-downloader/README.md

 # Mega.nz IDM Downloader

 This method will allow you to download whatever size on [Mega.nz](https://mega.nz/).
+There are two methods, one is for private links and one is for public links.

 ## Requirements